rabid.audio

 Cutoff

-The left knob (1) controls the cutoff point between high and low frequencies, from ~7Hz to ~7KHz.
+The left knob (1) controls the cutoff point between high and low frequencies, from ~45Hz to ~20kHz.
 In the center position mode it has no effect.

 The right knob (3) allows some blend control between the wet and dry signals.
-At 12 o’clock, the blend is 50/50.
+At 12 o’clock, the blend is 50%/50%.
+Full counter-clockwise is 100% dry and full clockwise is 100% wet.

 Source